valkey-io/valkey-doc/commands/xread.md

 Basically, the element is removed from the list or sorted set in order to be returned to the client.
 In this scenario you want the items to be consumed in a fair way, depending on the moment clients blocked on a given key arrived.
-Normally Redis uses the FIFO semantics in this use cases.
+Normally Valkey uses the FIFO semantics in this use cases.

 However note that with streams this is not a problem: stream entries